Neerja Mhaskar, PhD, P.Eng

 Positions Available

-I am currently looking for MEng and PhD students.
+I am currently looking for only PhD students.
 If your research interests align with mine and you have strong coding skills (especially in C and C++), please email me your CV.
 Due to the sheer volume of applications I may not be able to respond to all your emails.

 About Me